NativeScript/plugins/packages/camera/README.md

 ### Using the options to take memory efficient picture

 By default, the `camera.takePicture()` method takes a huge image (even mid-level devices with a `5MP` camera produce a `2580x2048` image, which in bitmap means approximately `15MB`).
-So taking a big picture is just a waste of memory.
+So sometimes taking such a big picture is just a waste of memory.
 The `camera.takePicture()` method accepts an optional [CameraOptions](#cameraoptions) parameter that allows you to adjust the size and other aspects of the picture.

 ```JavaScript
 // JavaScript